eternal-flame-AD/yumechi.jp/content/en/blog/learning-functional-programming.md

 ![](/img/20230223-rust-haskell-compare.svg)

-It seems that haskell is significantly more concise but also significantly slower than the rust solutions.
-It seems that Haskell code are notoriously hard to optimize and maybe GHC applies fewer optimizations than rustc.
+It seems that haskell is significantly more concise and comparable to Kotlin/JVM in terms of performance.
+Non GC-ed languages like rust are significantly faster than both GC-ed languages.